City of Aberdeen Tenants: Information about the Rental Registration and Inspection Program (RRIP)

 How will I find out when the inspection will happen?

-Rental properties must be inspected every three years.
+Rental properties must be inspected every 3 years.
 An inspection may happen sooner if a complaint has been filed with the City of Aberdeen Building Department.

 Your landlord must notify you at least 48 hours before inspection of your building or unit.
 You should communicate with your landlord to arrange access for the inspector.